containeroo/namespace-pre-commit/README.md

 It also ignores all `kustomization.kustomize.config.k8s.io` objects.

-You can define other ignored kinds by setting the argument `--ignore-kind KINDNAME`.
+You can define other ignored kinds by setting the argument `--ignore-kind KINDNAME` (case insensitive).

 ## installation